Windows Live: Windows Phone

 My Windows Phone was a free online companion service for Windows Phone mobile devices that provided users with a free mobile phone back-up solution by wirelessly synchronizing contacts, calendar appointments, photos, and OneNote notebooks with a password-protected online portal.
-Users could access and manage their information stored on their Windows Phone devices via the online portal using their Microsoft account, as well as accessing a set of features for remotely ringing, locking, mapping, and erasing their lost phones.
+Users could access and manage their information stored on their Windows Phone devices via the online portal using their Microsoft account, as well as access a set of features for remotely ringing, locking, mapping, and erasing their lost phones.
 This service integrated tightly with other Windows Live services including Hotmail.com People and Calendar, and SkyDrive.

-iOS
+IOS

 Microsoft released a Windows Live Messenger application on the iOS App Store, which allowed users on mobile devices running iOS to communicate with their contacts via the Microsoft Messenger service.
-In addition to the instant messaging functionalities, the application also allowed users to view their Messenger social feed, view their friend's Profiles, and integrate with Hotmail and Photos.
+In addition to the instant messaging functionalities, the application also allowed users to view their Messenger social feed, view their friends' Profiles, and integrate with Hotmail and Photos.